RgbTrouw/Visual-Memory/README.md

  >You should have received a copy of the GNU General Public License
  along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Notice: Memory Icons are sublicenced.
+Make sure to unzip them in the memory folder.

 # Visual-Memory v0.8d

 A GUI, C++ Visual Memory Analysis Program in Qt Creator.

-This program is aimed at storing and identifying images.
+This program is aimed at identifying images.

+Current development status:

+- Identify picture based on shape (b&w contrast);

 The images are stored as small 32x32 icons which serve as visual memory.
-Some cross check functions are made between a subject picture and memory.
+Some cross check functions are made between a subject picture and memory after a high contrast conversion.

 (a simple xor function with score weight serves as the starting point for the image identification procedure)

-The memory also contains sql database references to keywords and logical family categories, etc.

-More functions may be added in time.
+More functions like identify objects (shapes) based on same color neighbor syntax may be added next.

+...